Limych/media_player.linkplay/README.md

 ```
 Implemented commands:
 - `Reboot` - as name implies
+- `Rescan` - do not wait for the current 60 second throttle cycle to reconnect to the unavailable devices, trigger testing for availability immediately
 - `PromptEnable` and `PromptDisable` - enable or disable the audio prompts played through the speakers when connecting to the network or joining multiroom etc.
 - `SetRandomWifiKey`- just as an extra security feature, one could make an automation to change the keys on the linkplay APs to some random values periodically.
 - `WriteDeviceNameToUnit` - write the name configured in Home Assistant to the player’s firmware so that the names would match exactly in order to have multiroom in wifi direct mode fully operational (not needed for router mode)